New

 The Fairy Glen

 Glenashdale may be the ‘big hitter’ when it comes to Whiting Bay’s countryside walks (and forested falls)… however, it’s far from being the only attraction in town.
 Although the Fairy Glen is smaller in scale, in some ways this makes it even more photogenic.
-And in practical terms, its discrete location - tucked away just up the hill behind our holiday cottage at Smiddy Brae - made it ideal for whiling away a grey, rainy morning (in waders!).
+And in practical terms, its discrete location - tucked away just up the hill behind our holiday cottage at Smiddy Brae - made it ideal for whiling away a grey, rainy morning.

 Now at this point, let me dispel a myth about weather and landscape photography.
 Blue skies and bright sunshine may be great for tourist brochures… but for anything more artistic, harsh light is rarely the photographer’s friend.
 Yes, the above Glenashdale shot does benefit from direct sunlight on the waterfall (and twigs), offering contrast with the darkness beyond.
 But when in the depths of woodland, confronted with churning white water and bright green foliage, a softer, diffuse light will often lead to more satisfying results.